Emma Marshall

 Emma Marshall earned BS in both Economics and Sociology from Penn State University.
 Previously she worked as a Summer Associate at Equal Opportunity Ventures on a startup called EdLight, which aims to close the feedback loop on assignments between parents, teachers and students.

 Dr. Michael Cline is the state demographer for North Carolina at the Office of State Budget and Management and has given us permission to re-post his content here.
-On May 25, 2023, the US Census Bureau published the Demographic Profile…
+The original version of this piece is here.
+The foreign-born population in…

 Your support is critical to our mission of measuring, understanding, and predicting population change and its impact.
 Donate to Carolina Demography today.